Cray-HPE/docs-csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md

 - `iqn.2023-06.csm.iscsi` is the IQN domain.
 - `ncn-w002` is a unique identifier for the storage device.

-The IQN Domain helps in ensuring unique identification of iSCSI targets within a given namespace, allowing for proper routing and management of storage resources over the network
+The IQN domain helps in ensuring unique identification of iSCSI targets within a given namespace, allowing for proper routing and management of storage resources over the network

 For SBPS, only the domain portion of the IQN needs to be supplied, not the entire IQN.